06-30-2018, 12:01 PM

 Sterling, will the side plate holes mount up to the base plate holes, if so it would mount the engine at an angle which is ok.
 I have two GEM mounts, both base plates have 1531-2 cast into them, the side plates have no numbers, West Bend and Mac.
 As Tom says you can adjust the chain by sliding on the kart rails.

 I have three GEM catalogs, base plate mount shows as a 1530, all my catalogs show the side plate having slotted holes, but then who knows what they did back then.
-That mount was pretty much used for the US820 class in the mid '80's

 Ok.
 Thank you both for the reply.